-- Rotary Foundation Ambassadorial Scholarships is the world's largest privately funded scholarship program. - The Rotary Foundation has contributed more than \$420 million in grants for development and humanitarian aid in the developing world. - Rotarians have established a host of organizations dedicated to various humanitarian causes, including ShelterBox, HungerPlus, Gift of Life, and Rotary Doctor Bank. - Providing vitamin A supplements during polio National Immunization Days has averted an estimated 1.5 million childhood deaths since 1998 - testimony to the "plus" in PolioPlus. - RI representatives work with many major international organizations, including the UN and several of its agencies, the Organization of American States, the Council of Europe, and the African Union.
+- Rotary Foundation Ambassadorial Scholarships is the world's largest privately funded scholarship program. - The Rotary Foundation has contributed more than \$420 million in grants for development and humanitarian aid in the developing world. - Rotarians have established a host of organizations dedicated to various humanitarian causes, including Shelter-Box, HungerPlus, Gift of Life, and Rotary Doctor Bank. - Providing vitamin A supplements during polio National Immunization Days has averted an estimated 1.5 million childhood deaths since 1998 - testimony to the "plus" in PolioPlus. - RI representatives work with many major international organizations, including the UN and several of its agencies, the Organization of American States, the Council of Europe, and the African Union.

-Organization, UNICEF, and U.S. Centers for Disease Control and Prevention in the initiative to eradicate polio worldwide.
+polio worldwide.
 As a result of their efforts, two billion children under age five have received the polio vaccine, five million people who might otherwise be paralyzed are walking today, 500,000 new cases of polio are prevented each year, and the number of polio cases has declined by 99 percent worldwide.